-- Acceleron Pharma, Inc. • Amicus Therapeutics, Inc. • Omeros Corporation • Biohaven Pharmaceutical Holding Company • Aerie Pharmaceuticals, Inc. • Portola Pharmaceuticals, Inc. Ltd • Agios Pharmaceuticals, Inc. • Global Blood Therapeutics, Inc. • The Medicines Company • Akcea Therapeutics, Inc. • Ultragenyx Pharmaceutical, Inc. • Insmed, Inc. • Akebia Therapeutics, Inc. • Intercept Pharmaceuticals, Inc. • Vanda Pharmaceuticals, Inc. - Amarin Corporation
+Acceleron Pharma, Inc. • Amicus Therapeutics, Inc. Omeros Corporation • Aerie Pharmaceuticals, Inc. Biohaven Pharmaceutical Holding Company Ltd • Portola Pharmaceuticals, Inc. Agios Pharmaceuticals, Inc. Global Blood Therapeutics, Inc. The Medicines Company • Akcea Therapeutics, Inc. • Insmed, Inc. • Ultragenyx Pharmaceutical, Inc. • Akebia Therapeutics, Inc. • Intercept Pharmaceuticals, Inc. • Vanda Pharmaceuticals, Inc.

+• Amarin Corporation

 We believe that the compensation practices of our 2020 peer group provided the compensation committee with an appropriate understanding of the competitive market when evaluating and determining the compensation of our named executive officers during 2020.
 However, due to the nature of our business, we compete for executive talent with many public companies, including pharmaceutical companies, that are larger and more established than we are or that possess greater resources than we do, or with smaller private companies that may be able to offer greater equity compensation potential, as well as with prestigious academic and non-profit institutions.
-In addition, while we generally target total direct compensation practices against the competitive market (based on the peer group data) is just one of several factors that inform our compensation committee's judgment in setting executive compensation.
+In addition, while we generally target total direct compensation at the 50th percentile of compensation paid to similarly situated executives at the companies in our 2020 peer group, the assessment of our compensation practices against the competitive market (based on the peer group data) is just one of several factors that inform our compensation committee's judgment in setting executive compensation.
 Our executive compensation decisions are made on a case-by-case basis and comparability to specific percentile rankings do not, in and of themselves, determine individual target compensation opportunities.
 Although our compensation committee uses the 50th percentile as a reference, it also considers other factors, including market conditions, the recommendation of our CEO with respect to executive officers other than himself, the experience level of the named executive officer and their performance against established corporate goals, in determining actual compensation amounts.